JohnPHK/JohnPHK/README.md

 * 🌍  I'm based in Toronto, Ontario
 * 🖥️  See my portfolio at [MyPortfolio](http://johnphk.github.io/JohnPHK/)
 * ✉️  You can contact me at [park.hokyun@gmail.com](mailto:park.hokyun@gmail.com)
 * 🧠  I'm currently working to improve computer network skills.
-My goal is to get CCNA by end of this year :).
 * ⚡  I am an active person and love to play sports!